Health Conditions That Affect Sleep Quality

 Why does menopause affect sleep?

-As you go through life, your body also goes through multiple defining changes.
+As women go through life, their bodies go through multiple defining changes.
 Menopause is one of those transformations your body goes through.
-As there is less secretion of hormones like estrogen and Progesterone, there come hot flashes, mood swings, and more disruption to your sleep schedule.
+As there is less secretion of hormones like estrogen and progesterone, there are hot flashes, mood swings, and more disruption to your sleep schedule.

 Yes, menopause sounds terrible.
 But it is also the start of your middle age.
 As your body goes through physical and mental changes, you need to amp it up with a better mental and emotional quotient.

-Good nutrition helps, like soy-based foods have plenty of phytoestrogens in them.
-So if you like Tofu, Soy Milk, or soybeans, you can get enough nutrition support to minimize hot flashes and improve sleep.
+Good nutrition helps, like soy-based foods, which have plenty of phytoestrogens in them.
+So if you like tofu, soy milk, or soybeans, you can get enough nutrition support to minimize hot flashes and improve sleep.

 Hormone replacement therapies also help you cope with the issues of menopause.
-But they might not be that good for cancer patients or people who have blood clot-related problems or have had strokes or episodes of heart attacks or have been a chronic patient of heart disease.
+But they might not be that good for cancer patients or people who have blood clot-related problems, have had strokes or episodes of heart attacks, or have been chronic patients of heart disease.
 Consult your physician before going for such therapies.

 The best way ahead is to look at life positively.
 Maybe get good aromatic candles for your bedroom or scented bath salts for your long bath before sleep.

 Every health condition that affects your body impacts your mind too.
-Your brain can anticipate worse and induce anxiety and depression.
-Medicines and self-care can cure physical pain and discomfort.
+Your brain can anticipate the worst and induce anxiety and depression.
+Medicine and self-care can cure physical pain and discomfort.
 But sleep will only come to those who live life in its full glory.
-With healthy living, right medical treatment, and social support, you can ensure that 'trouble sleeping' is a thing of past for you.
+With healthy living, the right medical treatment, and social support, you can ensure that 'trouble sleeping' is a thing of the past for you.

 Related blog posts: